pwendelboe/WinREPL/README.md

 5. Support for AT&T syntax
 6. Support for ARM architecture
 7. Perhaps integration with Unicorn for obscure architectures?
+8. Print useful error messages for debug exceptions like access violations

 ### Building
 As I don't want to go to prison, the provided binaries (./bin/winrepl_x86.exe and ./bin/winrepl_x64.exe) are not backdoored.
 That said, this program works via sorcery that is probably suspicious to antivirus.